zihangm/Physarum-Differentiable-LP-Layer/README.md

 x_sol = physarum_solve(A, b, c, step_size=0.5, max_iter=10)
 # x_sol is the solution to this LP and can be used in desired further processing
 ```

+Use our solver in the experiments reported in our paper: